GTNewHorizons/Hodgepodge/README.md

 # A Hodgepodge of Fixes

 ## Fixes:
-* RandomPositionGenerator - Backports removal of the North/West bias [WIP]
+* RandomPositionGenerator - Backports removal of the North/West bias

 ## Running